 You can use this htaccess code to ban bots you don’t like.
 This is assuming you know the names of the bots you want to ban.
 Simply replace bot1, bot2 and additional lines as you see fit.

 SetEnvIfNoCase User-Agent .*bot1.* bad_bot SetEnvIfNoCase User-Agent .*bot2.* bad_bot <Limit GET POST HEAD> Order Allow,Deny Allow from all Deny from env=bad_bot </Limit>

 Further Tweaks: Optimize Code

-The tips I have listed above can be done quite easily even if you are not a programmer.
+The tips I have listed above can be done quite quickly even if you are not a programmer.
 If you want to go one step further, you can look at the performance of your code.
-It has a huge impact on your speed.
+It has a massive impact on your speed.

-Again, for WordPress there is a free plugin that checks the performanc of plugins called P3 (Plugin Performance) Profiler.
-It hasn’t been updated for a while but last time I checked it worked perfect on my installation.
+Again, for WordPress, there is a free plugin that checks the performance of plugins called P3 (Plugin Performance) Profiler.
+It hasn’t been updated for a while, but last time I checked, it worked perfectly on my installation.

 WordPress aside, you can always go one step further and even change the programming language you use.
-Node.js for example reportably has much better speed than PHP (which WordPress runs on).
-The bottom line is with good caching and some tweaks you can have a snappy website on any server and any programming language.
+Node.js for example reportedly has much better speed than PHP (which WordPress runs on).
+The bottom line is with proper caching and some tweaks you can have a snappy website on any server and any programming language.